Tread Lightly: Sustainable Fashion not Fast Fashion

-We love beautiful clothing & and a little spot of luxury every now and again, but we also care about our impact on our social & natural environment and we don’t believe that one should be at the expense of the other.
+We love beautiful clothing and a little bit of luxury every now and again, but we also care about our impact on our social & natural environment and we don’t believe that one should be at the expense of the other.

 The Fashion industry is a huge contributor to global pollution and environmental destruction and we don’t want to add to this wastage.
 We want to leave a positive footprint and so we give a lot of thought to how Flocks clothes are made.
 We are by no means perfect and we have a huge amount we want to work on but, as a minimum, we commit to 4 guiding principles of sustainability.